telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

     <li><span class="button km-wifi"></span>wifi</li>
 </ul>

-In addition to these icons, there are more icons available inside the font file distributed with Kendo UI Mobile.
-For a full list of them, check the [end of this document](#additional-icons-in-kendo-ui-mobile-font).
+In addition to these icons, there are more icons available inside the font file distributed with the Kendo UI Hybrid framework.
+For a full list of them, check [this section of the article](#additional-icons-in-kendo-ui-mobile-font).

-# Creating custom icon font
+## Custom Font Icons

+### Create Custom Font Icons

+Currently, to create custom font icons you have two options:

-Currently there are two options - using a font generator service like [Fontello](http://fontello.com/) to simplify the task, or prepare the icon, SVG and fonts manually.
+* To use a font generator service like [Fontello](http://fontello.com/) to simplify the task, or
+* To manually prepare the icon, SVG, and fonts.

 Using [Fontello](http://fontello.com/) is pretty straightforward - pick the icons, choose the Unicode characters for them, type a font name and click Download to get a ZIP file with the needed for mobile TTF and WOFF font formats, which can be directly used for icons.
 From the other files in there, EOT is not needed as it targets only IE6-8 and the